wkeeling/selenium-wire/README.rst

 Accessing Requests
 ~~~~~~~~~~~~~~~~~~

-Selenium Wire captures all :superscript:`1` HTTP/HTTPS traffic made by the browser.
+Selenium Wire captures all HTTP/HTTPS traffic made by the browser :superscript:`1`.

 ``driver.requests``
     The list of captured requests in chronological order.